Jan. 8, 2024, 6 a.m.

 Don't forget to have our organization check with your state, too.
 Some states automatically recognize your S Corp status once the IRS approves, but others might require you to jump through a few more hoops.

-While S Corps can be fantastic, theyre not all rainbows and unicorns.
+While S Corps can be fantastic, they’re not all rainbows and unicorns.
 There are responsibilities.
 As the owner, you must receive a "reasonable salary" if you perform services for the company.
-Visit & know How To Start Your Own Business.
 You can't just avoid paying employment taxes by taking everything as dividends.

-Plus, navigating the complexities might require help from an organ familiar with S Corps like ours.
+Plus, navigating the complexities might require help from an organ familiar with LLC vs Corporation like ours.
 So, budget in some funds for those trusty guides.

-Okay, so you've set up your S Corp – pop the confetti!
+Okay, so you've set up your How to Form an S Corp – pop the confetti!
 Now, how does the day-to-day work?
 As an S Corp owner, you'll be wearing two hats: the employee and the shareholder.
 You'll earn a salary for the work you do (remember, it has to be a reasonable one!) and dividends from the profits.
-Do you want to know which business entity, LLC or corporation, is Right for you?
-This dual role can seem a bit like juggling, but once you get the hang of it, its a circus act that can provide both financial benefits and a sense of achievement.
+This dual role can seem a bit like juggling, but once you get the hang of it, it’s a circus act that can provide both financial benefits and a sense of achievement.

 Well, as with most things related to tax statuses and business, there's some annual homework involved.
 But LegalRegistration.com can take care of all the yearly paperwork for you.
 No matter what, you’ll need to:

 Hold on to your business boots!
 We're about to deep dive into some of the coolest benefits of choosing the S Corp path.
-Know How To Start Your Own Roofing Business?
 Here are the top 10 advantages that might make you want to send that Form 2553 to the IRS sooner rather than later:

 1. Bye-bye Double Taxation!